waterproofpatch/dealhunter/README.md

 ## Backend

 Deployed to alwaysdata.
+This is a manual process for now.

 ```bash
 bash backend/scripts/deploy.sh
 ```

+... followed by manual process on alwaysdata.

 ## Frontend

-Deployed to Amazon Amplify.
+Deployed to Amazon Amplify:

 ```bash
 git checkout master